 The latest changes in average global surface temperature, if they continue, suggest that coral reefs like the Great Barrier Reef may significantly change even sooner than previously predicted.

 The first sign that a coral reef is in trouble from underwater heatwaves is a sudden change in colour, from brown to brilliant white (bleached).
 It only takes a temperature increase of 1-2℃ to cause entire reefs and regions to bleach.

 Small changes in sea temperature disrupt the special relationship between corals and tiny marine algae that live inside their tissue.
 These algae supply 90% of the energy that corals require for growth and reproduction.
 When corals bleach, they expel the algae.

 If conditions stay warm for a long time, corals start to die either directly or indirectly from starvation and disease.
 Loss of corals is coupled to the loss of fish and other organisms that ultimately determine opportunities for tourism and fisheries for hundreds of millions of people around the world.

 Mass coral bleaching was first reported in the early 1980s.
 Before that, there were no scientific reports of corals bleaching en masse across entire reef systems and regions.

 Did scientists accidentally overlook earlier bleaching events?
-With a rich history of coral reef ecology going back to the 1930s at least, the idea that we would have missed one of the most visual changes to coral reef seems implausible.
-It also seems odd that filmmakers such as Valerie Taylor and Jacques-Yves Cousteau could have also missed filming these spectacular events.
+With a rich history of coral reef ecology going back to the 1930s at least, the idea that we could have missed one of the most visual changes to coral reefs seems implausible.
+It also seems odd that filmmakers such as Valerie Taylor and Jacques-Yves Cousteau could have missed filming these spectacular events.

 The first global bleaching event was recorded in 1998.
 In the lead-up to that event, strong El Niño conditions developed on top of already warm ocean waters in the Pacific.
 During the 1998 event the world lost 16% of its coral reefs.